spookylukey/django-views-the-right-way/source/policies.rst

 The wrapper added by this decorator actually does nothing but forward to the original view function.
 It only exists to allow us to set the ``_SECURITY_POLICY_APPLIED`` attribute.
-This means we have successfully moved from Django’s “open to everyone by default” to “private by default”.
+But with this in place, we can successfully move from Django’s “open to everyone by default” policy for view functions to “private by default”, or whatever else we want.

 Solution 3 - introspection
 --------------------------

+The remaining issue with the previous solution is that it is tied to the URL-space - our checks run only when we use ``decorator_include`` to add some URLs into an application.
+That might not always be what we want.

+Instead of that, we might want to apply policies to “all view functions everywhere”, or something else more custom.
+In this case, one solution is to do introspection of the URLconf after having loaded it.
+The details will depend on what exactly you want to do, but there is an example in the code folder.
+The Django checks framework is a good option for reporting this kind of error, or you could use ``raise AssertionError`` as before to be more aggressive.

 TODO  - as a test that runs against your URLconf